Apply now

 Tuition fee and tuition waivers

-2023 Intake
+2024 Intake

 The tuition fee for tuition fee paying students on this programme is 6000 euros per year.

 Altogether 50 study places are available on the programme.
 On the basis of the admission results, a limited number of applicants of both EU/EEA/Swiss and non-EU/EEA/Swiss citizenship will receive a stipend to cover their tuition fee.
-Applicants do not have to apply for the tuition waiver or stipend separately, as they will be automatically considered for the competition.
+Applicants do not have to apply for the stipend separately, as they will be automatically considered for the competition.
 Stipend is given for the 3 year study period.
 NB!
 To hold the stipend, you need to be studying full-time.

 NB!
 Applicants who are not citizens of the member states of the EU, EEA or Switzerland and do not hold a long-term residence permit in any of these countries are required to pay half of the semester fee after they have been informed of the admission decision (offer) via DreamApply in May.
 The official admission letter (necessary for visa application) will only be issued once the University of Tartu has received this payment.
 The second half of the semester fee is to be paid after the studies have started, by 20 September.